Report: Regal Meridian 16 movie theater in downtown Seattle to close

-Another downtown Seattle movie theater is closing its doors.
+A major downtown Seattle movie theater is closing its doors.
 Business Insider reported Thursday that the Regal Meridian 16, open since the mid-1990s at Seventh Avenue and Pike Street, will soon shut down as one of 39 Regal locations closing nationwide.

 Regal’s parent company, Cineworld, filed for bankruptcy in September.
 It was not immediately clear when the Meridian 16 would cease operations, but Business Insider reported Cineworld would begin rejecting the 39 theaters’ leases Feb.
 15.